eclipse/vorto-examples/vorto-dsl-integration/Readme.md

 		infomodel SecurityCamera {
 			// should contain function blocks, but omitting in this example }
-4. Now create a new file for your DSL and add it to the same project:
+4. Add a new file for your DSL.
+The autocompletion editor feature kicks in and suggests you the SecurityCamera Information Model to choose for a reference:

 	Example: